LCAV/dsp-labs/docs/linear-prediction/implementation.md

 # 6.2 Implementation

-Hereafter, we give you the functions to compute the autocorrelation and solve the system of equations
+Hereafter, we give you the functions to compute the autocorrelation and solve the system of equations.
+You can find those functions along with the previous utils functions for granular synthesis in [this script](https://github.com/LCAV/dsp-labs/blob/master/scripts/lpc/utils.py).

 ```python
 def bac(x, p):